New electric cars coming in 2022 and beyond

-Maserati is undergoing something of a rebirth at the moment as it gears up for an electrified future.
+Maserati is undergoing a rebirth at the moment as it gears up for an electrified future.
 The upcoming Grecale SUV will play a big part in that transformation, launching in 2022 with a number of powertrain options.
-Those will include an electric version to sit alongside the planned zero-emissions variants of the GranTurismo, GranCabrio and MC20 supercar in the brand’s range.
+Those will include an electric version to sit alongside the planned zero-emissions variants of the GranTurismo, GranCabrio and MC20 in the brand’s range.
 They'll all wear the 'Folgore' (Italian for 'lightning') badge to set them apart from combustion-engined equivalents.
 Read more about the Maserati Grecale here.

-Maserati GranTurismo Folgare
+Maserati GranTurismo Folgore

-While we’ve yet to see a production-ready version of this car, the Concept EQG that Mercedes unveiled at the 2021 Munich motor show gave us our first taste at what an electric reimagining of the brand's square-jawed G-Class 4x4 could look like.
+While we’ve yet to see a production-ready version of this car, the Concept EQG that Mercedes unveiled at the 2021 Munich Motor Show gave us our first taste at what an electric reimagining of the brand's square-jawed G-Class 4x4 could look like.
 We do know that it'll be arriving in 2024 and will retain most of its legendary off-road prowess.
 For more, check out our story on the Concept EQG here.

 Mercedes EQS SUV

 An SUV version of Mercedes’ EQS luxury electric flagship is on the way, with our first hint at what's to come arriving in the form of the "near-production one-off" Concept Mercedes-Maybach EQS unveiled at the 2021 Munich show.
 The EQS SUV will be the same size as the combustion-engined GLS, and we expect a range of between 350 and 400 miles, as well as four-wheel drive and ultra-rapid charging capability, like the EQE saloon and EQS limousine it shares its platform with.
 Read more about the EQS SUV here.